• Skip to main content

 Improv quilting can be both exciting and liberating, and scary!
 If you are used to having patterns, templates and a plan, it can be intimidating to begin with this method of quilting.
 Here are some valuable tips to help you get started:

-1. Start Small: Begin with small projects like mini quilts, cushion covers, or table runners.
+1. Start Small: Begin with small projects like mini quilts, pillow covers, or table runners.
 This allows you to experiment and build confidence in your improvisational skills before tackling larger quilts.

 2. Play with Color: Use color as a tool to express your creativity.
 Experiment with unexpected color combinations, play with gradients, or embrace a monochromatic scheme.
 Let your intuition guide your color choices.